MicrosoftDocs/sql-docs/docs/big-data-cluster/deploy-notebooks.md

 ##### Scale settings

-1. Enter the number of instances of each of the components in the big data cluster.
+Enter the number of instances of each of the components in the big data cluster.

-   * Spark Instance can be included along with HDFS.
+A Spark Instance can be included along with HDFS.
 It's included in the storage pool or on its own in the Spark pool.

    ![Service settings](media/deploy-notebooks/service-settings.png)

-For additional information on each of these components refer [master instance](concept-master-instance.md), [data pool](concept-data-pool.md), [storage pool](concept-storage-pool.md), [compute pool](concept-compute-pool.md).
+For additional information on each of these components, you can refer to [master instance](concept-master-instance.md), [data pool](concept-data-pool.md), [storage pool](concept-storage-pool.md), or [compute pool](concept-compute-pool.md).

 ##### Endpoint settings